 Here's how to apply for a job when you're lacking some of the qualifications.

-The first step to apply for a job you're not sure you are qualified for is determining whether you're qualified enough.
-This is where the 90% rule comes in to play.
+The first step to applying for a job you're not sure you are qualified for is determining whether you're qualified enough.
+This is where the 90% rule comes into play.

 After studying the job description, the list of qualifications, and the skill requirements, you should have a good idea of what the employment opportunity entails.
 Now, after looking at your resume, do you think you're qualified?
 If you have 90% of the skill requirements, you are qualified for that job and should apply for it.

 When you apply for a job, it's always important to include all relevant skill sets, experience, and keywords on your resume, so it gets past the applicant tracking system (ATS).
 This is especially true when you only have 90% of the qualifications, since leaving out just one skill could prevent your resume from ever landing in the hands of the hiring manager.

 Customize your resume for every job you apply for to avoid this mistake.
 This way, it'll make it easy for employers to see that you do have most of the qualifications and skill requirements for the position.
 Remember: 90% is the magic number.
 Any less, and you'd be wasting your time if you apply.